-The most highly represented industry among alumni is the architectural services industry.
-Southern California Institute of Architecture graduates see an average starting salary of approximately $70K.
+The most popular career sector among alumni is the architectural services industry.
+Former Southern California Institute of Architecture graduates bring in $70K on average.

-Among alumni of similar schools, American Conservatory Theater grads (who make an average of $68K) earn salaries most similar to Southern California Institute of Architecture alumni.
+Median pay for American Conservatory Theater grads is around $68K, making their salaries most similar to those of Southern California Institute of Architecture grads.
 Other schools similar to Southern California Institute of Architecture include the American Film Institute Conservatory, Otis College of Art and Design, and Art Center College of Design.

 |Academics||25th Percentile||75th Percentile|

 How to Avoid the Office Food Pusher

 Pexels Getting along with coworkers can be hard under the best of circumstances.
 But if you work with food pushers, you face a particular challenge: h...

 Why You Should Care About the BBC Gender Pay Gap